 Parasites

-Many different parasites can cause diseases within the digestive tract.
+Many different parasites can affect the digestive tract.
 How much your dog is affected depends on the type of parasite, as well as your pet’s age and overall health.
-White spots in your dog’s faeces are typically the biggest sign.
+White spots in your dog’s faeces are a common sign.

 Things your dog eats

-Many digestive issues are simply caused by overeating or poor-quality food.
+Many digestive concerns are simply caused by overeating or poor-quality food.
 They can also occur if your dog chows down on something it shouldn’t, like a foreign object or a toxic plant.

 Prebiotics and probiotics